quicwg/base-drafts/draft-ietf-quic-transport.md

 {{integer-encoding}}) with one exception.
 To ensure simple and efficient implementations of frame parsing, a frame type MUST use the shortest possible encoding.
-Though a two-, four- or eight-octet encoding of the frame types defined in this document is possible, the Frame Type field for these frames isf encoded on a single octet.
+Though a two-, four- or eight-octet encoding of the frame types defined in this document is possible, the Frame Type field for these frames is encoded on a single octet.
 For instance, though 0x4007 is a legitimate two-octet encoding for a variable-length integer with a value of 7, PING frames are always encoded as a single octet with the value 0x07.
 An endpoint MUST